 Michael Phelps’ return to competitive swimming was one of the most successful comebacks in the history of professional sports.
 This time, he wasn’t training for the medals, or the fame.
 He was training for himself.
 He wanted to enjoy the process.
 And that made all the difference.

-Going into the 2016 U.S. Olympic Trials, Phelps felt stronger in the water than ever before.
-His head was in the right place, and Bowman changed up Phelps’ training to set him up for a stellar performance at the Rio Olympics.
+Going into the 2016 U.S. Trials, Phelps felt stronger in the water than ever before.
+His head was in the right place, and Bowman changed up Phelps’ training to set him up for a stellar performance at the Rio Games.

-In the 2016 Summer Olympics, he won five gold medals and one silver medal, helping team USA take home 33 medals in swimming.
+In the 2016 Games, he won five gold medals and one silver medal, helping team USA take home 33 medals in swimming.
 This made him the most successful athlete of the Games for the 4th Olympics in a row!

 Michael has officially retired from competitive swimming…for now.